Patty Klein by Jan Steeman

 Poetry

-Besides writing comics, Patty Klein has resumed writing poetry since the 1990s.
-She took a poetry course from 't Colofon in Amsterdam, and also attended a training in writing song texts by Jan Boerstoel.
-Since she was married at the time, she used her married name Patty Scholten to distinguish her poetry from her comics work.
+Besides writing comics, Patty Klein resumed writing poetry in the 1990s.
+She took a poetry course from the creative writing school 't Colofon in Amsterdam, and also attended a training in writing song texts by Jan Boerstoel.
+To distinguish her poetry from her comics work, she used her married name Patty Scholten for her poems.
 Her poems, mostly sonnets, have been published in magazines like De Tweede Ronde, and she has read them at literary festivals as well.
-Several collections have been published by Atlas-Contact since 1995.
-For much of her poetry, she has returned to her roots.
-Both 'Het dagjesdier' (1995) and 'Ongekuste kikkers' (1997) are filled with poetry about zoo animals.
-She has also written a volume about the 17th century VOC merchand Rumphius ('Een Tuil Zeeanemonen', 2000).
+Starting in 1995, several collections have been published by Atlas-Contact.
+For much of her poetry, she returned to her roots.
+Both 'Het Dagjesdier' (1995) and 'Ongekuste Kikkers' (1997) are filled with poetry about zoo animals.
+She has also written a volume about the 17th-century VOC merchant Rumphius ('Een Tuil Zeeanemonen', 2000).
 An English translation of her work by James Brockway called 'Elephants in Love and other Poems' was published in 2000 by London Magazine Edition.
-In 2002 she taught poetry at the Michigan University in Ann Arbor as "Dutch Writer-in-Residence".
+In 2002, Klein taught poetry at the Michigan University in Ann Arbor as "Dutch Writer-in-Residence".
 The nature in the USA had inspired her for her collection, 'Bizonvoeten' (2004).
-Klein has furthermore worked as a poetry teacher at the Schrijversvakschool in Amsterdam.
-Perhaps her most personal work is 'De ziel is een pannenkoek' (2011), an open-hearted autobiography in sonnets.
-She then started writing sonnetes about her grandfather Ben Geijsel, a multi-musician who was famous in Berlin in the 1920s and 1930s.
+Klein has also worked as a poetry teacher at the Schrijversvakschool in Amsterdam.
+Perhaps her most personal work is 'De Ziel is een Pannenkoek' (2011), an open-hearted autobiography in sonnets.
+Successively, she started writing sonnets about her grandfather Ben Geijsel, a multi-musician who was famous in Berlin in the 1920s and 1930s.

 Recognition

-On 20 September 1981, Patty Klein won the Annual Prize for Special Merits, nowadays the P. Hans Frankfurtherprijs, just like Drukwerk publishers Annemieke and Har van Fulpen.
-She was nominated for the VSB Poetry Prize twice, in 1996 and 2001, and was also nominated to become "Poet of the Fatherland" in 2005.
-During the Stripdagen in Haarlem, held on 10-11 March 2012, Het Stripschap awarded her the Bulletje & Boonestaak plate for her contributions to Dutch comics.
+On 20 September 1981, Patty Klein won the Annual Prize for Special Merits, nowadays known as the P. Hans Frankfurther Prize, along with Drukwerk publishers Annemieke and Har van Fulpen.
+She was nominated for the VSB Poetry Prize twice, in 1996 and 2001, and was nominated to become "Poet of the Fatherland" in 2005.
+During the Stripdagen comic festival in Haarlem, held on 10-11 March 2012, Het Stripschap awarded her the Bulletje & Boonestaak Plate for her contributions to Dutch comics.
 On 20 February 2019, Klein was knighted in the Order of the Dutch Lion for her many contributions to Dutch culture, and Dutch comics in particular.

 The August 2017 issue of Stripnieuws was completely dedicated to Patty Klein's 50 years as a comic writer.
 Jan van Haasteren made this new portrait of her especially for the cover.